HL7/davinci-dtr/input/pagecontent/specification.md

 Implementers that support Adaptive Questionnaires **SHOULD** always include a coverage-information extension when the QuestionnaireResponse is deemed complete.
 (Future versions of this guide may tighten this expectation to a SHALL).

+If Adaptive Forms are being used, and a DTR service determines that prior authorization is both necessary and the requirements have been met, then the final question in the form **SHALL** be a question that asks the user if they would like prior authorization identifier to be issued.
+Based on the user's answer, the service with either mark the questionnaire answer with `no prior authorization` or `with prior authorization`.

 The package returned by the [$questionnaire-package](OperationDefinition-questionnaire-package.html) operation **MAY** include Library and/or ValueSet instances that are not referenced by any of the returned questionnaires if at least one of those questionnaires is adaptive.
 In this circumstance these additional resources are being made available, and **SHALL** be retained in the session, on the likelihood that a question in one of those adaptive questionnaires returned by the [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) operation will need (and reference) these resources.

 <div markdown="1" class="notebox">